TheresaLui/SelfHelpContent_v2/articles/problemscopingques.hdinsight/problemscopingques-customdns.md

 			"id": "dig",
 			"order": 4,
 			"controlType": "multilinetextbox",
-			"displayLabel": "ssh into the head node of the cluster and run the command: 'dig @168.63.129.16 headnode_fqdn', where 'headnode_fqdn' is the fully qualified domain name of the headnode.
+			"displayLabel": "ssh into the head node of the cluster and run the command: 'nslookup headnode_fqdn 168.63.129.16', where 'headnode_fqdn' is the fully qualified domain name of the headnode.
 Paste the output below", "required": false,
 			"useAsAdditionalDetails": false,
 			"hints": [{